NewsLocal NewsSoutheast Valley NewsMesa News

 and last updated

-MESA, AZ — Two Mesa High School administrators are facing charges and have been placed on leave for failing to report an incident in February 2025.
+MESA, AZ — Two Mesa High School administrators will not be charged after reportedly failing to report an incident in February 2025.

 An internal investigation by district-level staff determined that protocols for reporting suspected crimes were not followed by the two administrators following the incident.